e-money/grants/README.md

 Get in touch on partners@e-money.com to initiate the dialogue.

 ## Validators for the e-Money Zone
-Grants will be offered for the first two years after mainnet launch.
+Grants will be offered for the first two years after mainnet launch and are intended as a supplement to the commission on [staking rewards](https://e-money.com/faq#what-are-the-ngm-staking-rewards).

-A fixed amount of NGM 2000 is paid out (at least) monthly to the self-delegation address of each validator in the **active set**.
+A fixed amount of NGM 2000 / month is paid out to the self-delegation address of each validator in the **active set**.

 The grant is paid out automatically, so there is no need to apply for it.